Overview of the SPAW Protocol

 Signatories to the SPAW Protocol

-The Protocol was signed on 18 January 1990 by the following Contracting Parties to the Convention for the Protection and Development of the Marine Environment of the Wider Caribbean Region:
+The Protocol was signed on 18 January 1990 and ratified by the following Contracting Parties to the Convention for the Protection and Development of the Marine Environment of the Wider Caribbean Region:

 - Antigua and Barbuda*